 My name is Adrian, and I write about tech topics on SoftwareHow and other sites.
 I’ve been working in IT since the 80s, providing training and support for companies and individuals, and I’ve spent a lot of time with DOS, Windows, Linux and macOS, using each on a long-term basis.
 Let’s just say I love tech.
-I currently own a 2009 iMac and 2014 MacBook Air.
+I currently own an iMac and a MacBook Air.

 When I first switched from Windows to Linux in early 2003, there were still a few Windows apps that I needed to use most of the time.
 I was discovering a lot of Linux programs I loved, but I hadn’t found alternatives for a few old favorites.